 Captive Desert Tortoise Health and Illnesses

-Desert tortoises are subject to various diseases.
-Disease often results from opportunistic pathogens or parasites which take advantage of tortoises weakened by stress, malnutrition, or improper physical environment.
-Prevention of disease is best accomplished by providing the recommended physical environment, shelter features, and diet.
-These are the most important responsibilities of the tortoise custodian and cannot be emphasized enough.
+Desert tortoises are subject to various diseases that often result from opportunistic pathogens or parasites that target animals weakened by stress, malnutrition or an improper physical environment.
+Prevention of disease is best accomplished by providing the recommended physical environment, shelter features and diet.
+These are the most important responsibilities of the tortoise custodian.

 Symptoms of sick tortoises

 Tortoises are susceptible to pneumonia and other respiratory ailments.
-Symptoms are inactivity, runny nose, labored breathing, bulging eyes, swollen eyelids, and loss of appetite.
+Symptoms include inactivity, runny nose, labored breathing, bulging eyes, swollen eyelids and loss of appetite.
 Tortoises inflicted with respiratory ailments often must move their head and forelimbs in and out to facilitate breathing.
-A chronically sick tortoise may get white scar tissue around its nares (nostrils) from continuous nasal discharge.
+A chronically sick tortoise may get white scar tissue around its nostrils from continuous nasal discharge.
 Chronic nasal discharge or raspy breathing should receive veterinary attention.
 Respiratory problems are sometimes treated with antibiotics.

-A bone disease called fibrous osteodystrophy is typically evidenced by a soft shell, usually caused by malnutrition resulting from lack of a proper calcium to phosphorus ratio, sunlight, or both.
-This disease will cause shell deformities, including raised, “pyramidal” scutes on the upper shell.
-Fibrous osteodystrophy can be prevented and corrected by regularly feeding your tortoise native food plants (see captive desert tortoise food list) and by keeping the tortoise outdoors.
-When your tortoise must be kept indoors for any length of time, you must provide a source of artificial full spectrum lighting.
+A bone disease called fibrous osteodystrophy is typically evidenced by a soft shell and is typically the result of malnutrition from a lack of a proper calcium to phosphorus ratio, sunlight or both.
+This disease will cause shell deformities, including raised “pyramidal” scutes on the upper shell.
+It can be prevented and corrected by regularly feeding your tortoise a proper diet and by keeping the tortoise outdoors.
+Those keeping your tortoise indoors for any length of time must provide a source of artificial full-spectrum lighting.

-Another common problem in captive tortoises is vitamin deficiencies.
-Symptoms of vitamin A deficiency include swollen eyelids and nasal discharge.
-This can be prevented by providing the recommended diet.
-A sign of a prolonged improper diet in captive desert tortoises is shell deformity.
-Correct the deficiency by providing a balanced diet that mimics the desert tortoise’s natural diet, however, the deformities may be permanent.
+Tortoises are prone to vitamin A deficiencies, which are evident when the animal has swollen eyelids and nasal discharge.
+This can be prevented and corrected by maintaining a healthy, balanced diet.
+Prolonging vitamin A deficiencies can lead to shell deformities that may be permanent.
 Tortoises are easily overdosed on fat soluble vitamins so these should be avoided unless prescribed by a veterinarian.